christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 There are many Image Processing Techniques we can perform, just by mastering Convolutional Neural Networks basics, before gradually embracing different levels of complexity.
 We can cite for instance:

-✔ Image Enhancement: to improve image quality by reducing blur or adjusting standard parameters such as brightness, contrast, and sharpness, ✔ Image Restoration: to restore degraded images (antique black and white photos for eg.) using methods like inverse filtering, ✔ Image Segmentation: to divide an image into "semantic/meaningful" parts according to the pixel disrtibution, using techniques like thresholding and edge detection, ✔ Image Compression: to reduce the file size through lossy or lossless methods, ✔ Image Generation: it used GANs (Generative Adversarial Networks) to create new image or enhance existing ones, ✔ Morphological Processing: Alter image structures based on shape.
+✔ Image Enhancement: to improve image quality by reducing blur or adjusting standard parameters such as brightness, contrast, and sharpness, ✔ Image Restoration: to restore degraded images (antique black and white photos for eg.) using methods like inverse filtering, 🎞
+✔ Image Segmentation: to divide an image into "semantic/meaningful" parts according to the pixel disrtibution, using techniques like thresholding and edge detection, (eg. self-driving cars)
+✔ Image Compression: to reduce the file size through lossy or lossless methods, ✔ Image Generation: it used GANs (Generative Adversarial Networks) to create new image or enhance existing ones, ✔ Morphological Processing: Alter image structures based on shape.